JnsLns/ptb_experiment_template/README.md

 responses or trial properties.
 Note that incomplete trials that were aborted for some reason are stilll recorded in the matrix, so that the final order is not necessarily identical to that of `tg.triallist`.
-Trial properties in `e-results` are transferred from `tg.triallist`, though, so that all required information is present and `tg.triallist` is not needed anymore.
+Trial properties in `e.results` are transferred from `tg.triallist`, though, so that all required information is present and `tg.triallist` is not needed anymore.